NahoMes8/RPS/README.md

 # RPS
-TOP PROJECT- rock paper and scissors game that returns results in the console.
+TOP PROJECT- updating the rock paper and scissors project with some basic ui